biicode/docs/c++/integration/ci.rst

    * ``on_success:`` If your biicode.conf file is updated commit its changes to github without launching a new build.
 Else do nothing.
    * ``environment:`` Replace all environment variables here with your values: project_name, tag, default version tag value...
 Also your encrypted variables.

-You can see this live example here:
+You can see this example live:

 * |github_appveyor_parser| in GitHub
 * |appveyor_build_parser| in AppVeyor